formester/formester-site/content/blog/10-best-surveymonkey-alternatives-in-2023.md

 **4. Alchemer (formerly SurveyGizmo)**

 Alchemer, rebranded from SurveyGizmo, provides businesses with a robust survey solution.
-Recognized for its versatility, Alchemer caters to diverse survey needs, from market research to employee feedback.
+Recognised for its versatility, Alchemer caters to diverse survey needs, from market research to employee feedback.
 Alchemer, with its redefined brand, continues to be a go-to solution for businesses requiring versatile and powerful survey capabilities.

 **Key Features:**

 * **Advanced Question Types:** Dive deep into insights with a variety of question types, ensuring you capture nuanced responses.
 * **Multichannel Distribution:** Reach your audience through various channels, including email, social media, and embedded surveys on your website.
 * **Data Analysis Tools:** Leverage advanced analytics tools to interpret survey results and derive actionable insights.
-* **Customization:** Tailor surveys to your brand with customizable themes, ensuring a seamless brand experience.
+* **Customisation:** Tailor surveys to your brand with customisable themes, ensuring a seamless brand experience.

 **Pricing:** Alchemer offers flexible pricing based on business requirements: